microsoft/hands-on-lab-acs-teams/docs/workshop.md

 - [Visual Studio Code][vs-code] installed (you will use Dev Containers)
 - [Node 22][download-node]
 - Npm 10
+- Inside Visual Studio Code, you will need to install the following extensions:
+  - dbaeumer.vscode-eslint
+  - esbenp.prettier-vscode

 Once you have set up your local environment, you can clone the Hands-on-lab repository you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.